-The immediate response to the incident and the escalation process for reporting and investigating this will vary according to the severity of the incident.
-The Serious Incidents Requiring Investigation (SIRI) process within the DSP Toolkit completion must be completed - under Data Protection Legislation - within 72 hours following any reported incident where the incident attracts a Level 2 SIRI score.
+The immediate response to any incident and the escalation process for reporting and investigating this will vary according to the severity of the incident.
+The Serious Incidents Requiring Investigation - the DSP Toolkit SIRI process - which may attract the ICOs attention, must be completed - under current Data Protection Legislation - within 72 hours following any reported incident.
+This is where the incident is likely to attain a YELLOW or RED score within the SIRI algorithm.